All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-- A semi-quantitative protein "dipstick" that may be performed as part of a urinalysis, generally on a random urine sample
+- A semi-quantitative protein "dipstick" may be performed as part of a urinalysis, generally on a random urine sample.

-- The quantity of protein in a 24-hour urine sample may be measured and reported as the amount of protein excreted per 24 hours.
+- The quantity of protein in a 24-hour urine sample may be measured and reported as the amount of protein released per 24 hours.

 - The amount of protein in a random urine sample may be measured along with urine creatinine and reported as the ratio of urine protein to creatinine (UPCR).

 Proteinuria is frequently seen in chronic diseases, such as diabetes and hypertension, with increasing amounts of protein in the urine reflecting increasing kidney damage.
 With early kidney damage, the affected person is often asymptomatic.
 As damage progresses, or if protein loss is severe, the person may develop symptoms such as edema, shortness of breath, nausea, and fatigue.
-Excess protein production, such as may be seen with multiple myeloma, can also lead to proteinuria.
+Excess protein overproduction, as seen with multiple myeloma, lymphoma, and amyloidosis, can also lead to proteinuria.

 The presence of albumin in the urine (albuminuria) has been shown to be a sensitive indicator of kidney disease in people with diabetes and with hypertension.
-Therefore, in some situations the doctor may test specifically for albumin in the urine, as opposed to total urine protein (see Microalbumin).
+Therefore, it is recommended that people with these conditions be regularly screened for albumin in the urine, as opposed to total urine protein (see Urine Albumin).

 How is the sample collected for testing?

 A random urine sample is collected in a clean container.
-For a 24-hour urine collection, all of the urine is collected for a 24-hour period.
+For a 24-hour urine collection, the collection process generally begins first thing in the morning by discarding the first morning void and then collecting all of the urine for the remaining 24-hour period.
 It is important that the sample be refrigerated during this time period.
 There should be no preservative in the container.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.